-Members of the bargaining unit are employees of WOU who hold academic rank (Professor, Associate Professor, Assistant Professor, Adjunct Instructor and Adjunct Lecturer) and who are regularly employed at .50 FTE or more for the purpose of collective bargaining with respect to salaries and other terms and conditions of employment.
-Excluded are those employees whose positions are contracted solely through the WOU Office of Extended and Summer Studies, and all positions properly excluded by law as supervisory or confidential.
+Members of the bargaining unit are employees of WOU who hold academic rank (Professor, Associate Professor, Assistant Professor, Non tenure track Assistant Professor, Instructor, and Lecturer) and who are regularly employed at .50 FTE or more for the purpose of collective bargaining with respect to salaries and other terms and conditions of employment.
+Excluded are those employees whose positions are contracted solely through the WOU Division of Extended Programs, and all positions properly excluded by law as supervisory or confidential.